Creating a nursery in your bedroom is a lot easier than you might think! It’s a great way to save space and navigate begin a new mom to a tiny baby.

 We had this exact play yard with Ryan and used it again with Owen and had no problems with it with near-constant use over 4ish years.
 I cannot recommend it enough, plus the price is super affordable for all it does.

 We got this one for Ella and it’s been just as great!

 Set up a station for nighttime feedings.

-With a small house, we never had the luxury of a dedicated chair for nursing at nights.
+With living in a small house with kids, we never had the luxury of a dedicated chair for nursing.
 In both cases I found myself sitting on the side of our bed nursing and then popping the nugget back into his bassinet when we were done.

 This is why having the pack and play is such a huge help – the bassinet and changing table are right next to each other.
 You’ll inevitably be needing to change a diaper (or three!) before, during, or after a night feeding.

 With this in mind, it’s really important to create a bit of a stocked nursing station for yourself.
 I always keep the compartment in the pack and play stocked with baby and breastfeeding essentials.